Top 10 Reasons Why People With Real Comedy Talent Suck At Stand-up Comedy Open Mics

 What is it really that keeps these talented folks from killing audiences night after night?

-I strongly believe that talented individuals who want to excel at stand-up comedy fall prey to false perceptions about stand-up comedy that severely holds them back and keeps them from realizing their full comedy potential quickly.
+I strongly believe that talented individuals who want to excel at stand-up comedy fall prey to false perceptions about stand-up comedy that severely hold them back and keep them from realizing their full comedy potential quickly.

 They don’t understand that the mechanics of generating laughter on the comedy stage are EXACTLY the same in casual conversation or how to use these comedy mechanics to their advantage to develop their stand-up comedy material.

-Trying to develop stand-up comedy material that is developed for a reader (writing) that will work as high impact stand-up comedy material designed for an audience (talking) is like trying trying to fit a size 10 foot into a size 6 shoe…
+Trying to develop stand-up comedy material that is created for a reader (writing) that will work as high-impact stand-up comedy material designed for an audience (talking) is like trying to fit a size 10 foot into a size 6 shoe…

 It doesn’t work and it hurts when you try.